wombleton/gitlaw-nz/acts/F/Fair Trading Act 1986.md

 ##### 5A No liability under Act if not liable under Securities Act 1978 or Securities Markets Act 1988

-*   A court hearing a proceeding brought against a person under this Act must not find that person liable for conduct---

-    *   (a) that is regulated by the [Securities Act 1978][130] if that person would not be liable for that conduct under that Act:

-    *   (b) that is regulated by the [Securities Markets Act 1988][131] if that person would not be liable for that conduct under that Act.
+*   \[Repealed\]

-    Section 5A: inserted, on 29 February 2008, by [section 4][132] of the Fair Trading Amendment Act 2006 (2006 No 49).
+    Section 5A: repealed, on 1 April 2014, by [section 7][134] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

 ##### 5B Act does not apply to certain conduct regulated by Takeovers Code

-*   Nothing in this Act applies to conduct in relation to any transaction or event regulated by the [Takeovers Code][133] that is in force under the [Takeovers Act 1993][134] or incidental or preliminary to a transaction or event that is or is likely to be regulated by that code.
+*   Nothing in this Act applies to conduct in relation to any transaction or event regulated by the [Takeovers Code][135] that is in force under the [Takeovers Act 1993][136] or incidental or preliminary to a transaction or event that is or is likely to be regulated by that code.

-    Section 5B: inserted, on 29 February 2008, by [section 4][132] of the Fair Trading Amendment Act 2006 (2006 No 49).
+    Section 5B: inserted, on 29 February 2008, by [section 4][137] of the Fair Trading Amendment Act 2006 (2006 No 49).

 ##### 6 Functions of Commission in relation to dissemination of information